 In an evolving environment, two aspects should be considered when anticipating future concept changes: recurrence and predictability.
 Recurrence means that the same concepts (or close approximations) might reappear with time, either in a cyclic manner (e.g. seasonal variations) or in an irregular manner (e.g. inflation rate, market mood).
 Predictability means that the concept evolves in a predictable manner, but without necessarily repeating over time.
 Here, "predictable" refers to an underlying prediction system, that is a learning system that, taking as input information about the past history of the concept evolution, is able to predict its (near) future.
-This, of course, implies that the past history has to be captured and represented.
-We explain below how we do it with a system that determines relevant snap-shots of the evolution.
+This, of course, implies that the past history be captured and represented.
+We explain below how a system can determine relevant states (called snapshots) of the evolution.

-As an illustration, consider a concept corresponding to a circle in a 2-dimensional input space.
-The instances are labeled into two classes depending on whether they lie inside or outside the circle (see Figure 2).
-Suppose now that the radius is fixed while the circle's center moves with a constant speed, creating a concept drift.
-It might be the case that a learning system be able to learn from such a sequence of concept changes and predicts the likely future concepts.
-For instance, we did it with Ellman's neural networks [Wil93].
-Note however that in such a case, the same circle doesn't repeat over time and there is no recurrence of past concept thus precluding the use of Markov chains or of any method using frequency measures.
+As an illustration, consider a concept defined in a 2-dimensional input space corresponding to a circle with a given radius.
+At any given time, the instances are labeled into two classes depending on whether they lie inside or outside the circle (see Figure 2).
+A concept drift would occur if the circle's center moves, yielding a change in the labels of the examples "swept" by the moving concept.
+If the concept changes in some regular manner, say in a straight line with a constant speed, an appropriate learning system might be able to learn from a sequence of concept changes and predicts the likely future concepts.
+For instance, an Ellman's neural network [20] could be trained on such a sequence in order to output predictions about the future changes.
+This is an instance where Markov chains would be ineffective since there would be no repetitions of past concepts.